 - "U to renovate historical hall."
 Minnesota Daily, September 17, 2015

 - "Pillsbury Hall and the Legacy of Architect Harvey Ellis."
 Cass Gilbert Society presented free talk May 5, 2016, at the Mill City Museum

-The Department of English presented its case for a new home in a renovated Pillsbury Hall to Minnesota legislators this past spring and received encouragement from leaders in the House and Senate.
+The Department of English presented its case for a new home in a renovated Pillsbury Hall to Minnesota legislators last spring and received encouragement from leaders in the House and Senate.

 The 6,000-plus students who take English classes annually will experience 21st-century classrooms in an iconic 1889 building—the second-oldest on campus, named in honor of John S. Pillsbury, the "father of the University."
 (The building is listed on the National Register of Historic Places, and the renovation will comply with the Secretary of the Interior's Standards for Preservation.)

 Housed in a state-of-the-art facility, English will attract the most talented young faculty and the most promising graduate students.
 We will be able to provide not only our usual rigorous intellectual education but also an expansion of the service-learning, laboratory, and internship opportunities that channel undergraduate students into post-graduation employment and civic life.